Rapid Building Assessment Placarding System

 If your home or building is undamaged, but at risk of being damaged by another home or structure nearby, it will be assessed based on that risk.

-It is important that you do not interfere, damage or remove the placard once it is installed or enter your home if you receive a yellow or red placard.
-If you interfere, this is an offence under the Building Act and penalties may apply.
+It is important that you must not enter your home if it has been issued a red or yellow placard.
+You must also not remove, alter, or cover a placard once it has been issued.
+Interfering with a placard is an offence under the Building Act and penalties may apply.

 Offences and penalties